 An erstwhile retreat of the British, Palampur is a small, offbeat destination as well as a major center for tea production in Himachal Pradesh.
 Against the backdrop of the dominating Dhauladhar ranges, Palampur is rightly known as the Tea Capital of North India and is famous all across the country for its vast spreads of lush tea gardens.
 Tea was introduced to Palampur in the mid-19th century by Dr. Jameson, and since then the place has become quite famous for its specialty teas, especially for its Kangra Tea.

 Palampur is the perfect place to witness the vast tea gardens and the tea making process in great detail as part of Himachal Tour Packages.
 One can also visit the Palampur Co-operative Tea Factory where you can see to see the complete process of plucking, picking and processing of tea, as well as the commercial production of tea.
 Wah Tea Estate, Holta Tea Estate, Bundla Tea Estate, and Darang Tea Estate are the popular tea estates in this region.
 One can stay at Country Cottage Tea Garden Resort, The Lodge at Wah and Norwood Green.

 Wayanad is one the popular hill stations in South India and among the most fascinating hill stations in India.
 It is the second most important tea plantation area in Kerala after Munnar.
 Vythiri and Meppadi are the main areas to see some of the tea plantations in Wayanad.
 Wayanad is one of the biggest foreign exchange earners of Kerala with its production of cash crops like pepper, cardamom, coffee, tea, spices and other condiments.
 The tea in Wayanad grows in distinctively different soil and environmental conditions.
 Wayanad is also famous for Tea and Coffee plantations.
-It has a pleasant weather throughout the year and is one of the best 2 day trip from Bangalore.
+It has a pleasant weather throughout the year and is one of the best 2 day trips from Bangalore.
 If you are looking to escape from the noisy city life to the lap of nature to revitalise your senses and nourish your souls, then the resorts in Wayanad amidst the mist laden mountains and lush paddy fields stretching to the horizon are the ideal places to spend few relaxed days.